anshulyadav1976/OptiEase/README.md

 - PuLP for optimization
 - Streamlit for web interface
 - Pandas & NumPy for data handling
+- Plotly for interactive visualizations
-- Matplotlib & Seaborn for visualization
+- Matplotlib & Seaborn for static plots

 ### AI Integration
 - OpenAI/Anthropic for natural language processing